leadlucky/leadlucky-themes/README.md

 #### 2. Register the theme

 Edit `src/themes.js`, and add your theme along with a friendly name, description, and screenshot to allow it to be used.
+The name of the property will also the the theme's route.
 ```
 export default {
   ..., // other themes here